xchrisdw/ChristianMods/README.md

 ### Hi there, I'm Chris - aka FNBRChris 👋

 I am a developer and "designer".
-I absolutley love coding and spend a lot of time on all of my projects.
+I absolutley love coding and put a lot of time and effort into my projects.

 ### Skils